 What Do You Do If This Is All Too Complicated?

-If all of this talk about converting images, storing data, and choosing formats was a bit too much for you, that's perfectly okay.
+If all of this talk about converting images, storing data, and choosing formats were a bit too much for you, that’s perfectly okay.
 There are a lot of different professional services available that will do the work for you.
-We know because we're one of them.
+We know because we’re one of them.

 We can’t speak about the services that other companies offer because we don’t work for them, but we offer full 4K scanning, and we’re the leading film-conversion service in the industry.
 We can convert 8mm, Super 8, 16mm, and 35mm films with ease, and we’ll make them look better than they did when you first recorded them.
 While we did just toot our own horn a little bit, this isn’t a sales pitch.
 There are a lot of different companies out there that are willing to convert your old films, and asking for professional help is perfectly fine.
 That’s what the pros are there for.